When Is Johnny Appleseed Day? And Who Was Johnny Appleseed?

 Body

 Was Johnny Appleseed a real person?
 Absolutely, and his contribution to the apple crop is what legends are made of.
-His life’s work is such an important part of history that every year, communities around the country hold festivals to celebrate the September holiday created in his honor.
+His life’s work is such an important part of history that communities around the country hold festivals every year to celebrate the September holiday created in his honor.
 Learn about the famous nurseryman—and find some tasty apple recipes to make at home!

 When Is Johnny Appleseed Day?